 Dr. Kin-Yan Szeto

-In addition to her scholarly work, she is a stage director and choreographer.
-She has directed more than fifteen plays, including Henrik Ibsen’s An Enemy of the People, Brian Sloan’s WTC View, Gao Xingjian’s The Other Shore, Stan Lai’s Pining in Peach Blossom Land, and Sarah Ruhl’s Eurydice.
+In addition to her scholarly work, Dr. Szeto is a director and choreographer.
+She has directed more than fifteen plays, including Henrik Ibsen’s An Enemy of the People, Gao Xingjian’s The Other Shore, Stan Lai’s Pining in Peach Blossom Land, Brian Sloan’s WTC View, Sarah Ruhl’s Eurydice, and Wei Yu-Chia’s A Fable for Now.
+Recently, Dr. Szeto’s works were showcased in an exhibition at the Turchin Center for the Visual Arts.

 Title: Professor, Theatre Arts - Performance Studies